opensearch-project/documentation-website/_clients/javascript/index.md

 ## Updating a document

-You can delete a document using the client's `update` method:
+You can update a document using the client's `update` method:

 ```javascript
 var response = await client.update({